 All information obtained during the application process is confidential, with only high-level information shared with the Executive Board as part of the acceptance process.

-If accepted as an APSCA Member Firm, your membership will be classed as “Provisional”, transitioning to Full Membership after 1 year.
-Please see the details in the document below:
+If accepted as an APSCA Member Firm, your membership will be classed as “Provisional”, transitioning to Full Membership once eligible.

 Should you have any questions, please contact us below: